gunasekhar02/Personal-Cloud-Storage-using-Raspberry-pi/README.md

 4. Adaptor for power supply to Raspberry pi.

 ## chronological order of this project
-### first and formost install Raspbian OS in the SD Card And plug it to the Raspberry pi and then follow these steps.
+### first and foremost install Raspbian OS in the SD Card And plug it to the Raspberry pi and then follow these steps.
 1. Installing Apache and PHP
 2. Setting up a MySQL Database and User
 3. Downloading Nextcloud